dinisduarte220/Carris-Metropolitana_API/README.md

 - New customizable home page, for your favorite lines and stops
 - Stops near you and incoming vehicles alert
 - English and Portuguese languages
-- More easy way to navigate between pages
+- Easier way to navigate between pages